 - Seasonal residents

-In a recent podcast, John Burns described how master-planned community developers are waking up to build-for-rent homes as an opportunity:
+In a recent podcast, John Burns described how master-planned community developers are waking up to build-to-rent homes as an opportunity:

 “Wait a minute, these are people who want to test drive our master-planned community for a while and will then become homeowners.”